dairin0d/mouselook-navigation/README.md

 * Full FPS/Fly navigation
 * In quandview, clip mode is not updated
 * Suggested by moth3r: there is no option to make grid disappear when rotating the view in Ortho mode (this is actually not an issue with the addon, but a "feature" of the C++ side not controllable through UI or python API)

-## About:
-This add-on grew out from the ideas I had about making MMB (Middle Mouse Button) navigation in Blender more convenient for myself.
-These were:
-* Be able to cancel MMB rotation, with the view returning to where it was
-* Ability to move in First Person Shooter style (using WASD control scheme) while orbiting
-* Ability to freely switch between orbit/pan/dolly/zoom and be able to do it with just the mouse (e.g. MMB is orbit, MMB+LMB is zoom, MMB+ RMB is pan)
-* Have a 3D crosshair in MMB navigation to indicate where the orbiting origin is
-* Make it less easy to accidentally rotate view in Ortho mode I also think that Blender's native Fly/FPS navigation operators have some room for improvement, but I didn't get to implement that yet.
-I was also considering some sort of "view history stack", but there seem to be addons for that already. moth3r suggested some additional features, like ZBrush mode (which seems to be especially useful for tablet users), some control setups, and provided a lot of useful feedback.
-Thanks!